OscarSouth/theHarmonicAlgorithm/USER_GUIDE.md

 The sub group gates at `(0.1, 1)` and the kick group at `(0.2, 1)`, so both gradually activate as the form builds.

+Output routes to MIDI channel 10 on the `"thru"` device (separate from the JV-1010 orchestral channels).
+Sub pitches map to MIDI C2–B2 (36–47) from the harmonic root pitch class; kick is fixed at C3 (MIDI 48).
+This places the sub register below all orchestral instruments with no overlap.

 `[video: subKick with a basic euclidean pattern — a kick drum that follows the harmonic root, the low end locking to whatever chord is active, creating a groove that's harmonically aware]`